 Bought this new in 1987 and still use it as my main scanner.
 Good ears on this scanner too.
 For about $200.00 it RX'ed AM Aircraft and 29MHz 10M FM bands.
 Not many scanners back then did that, especially in this price range.
 It was zapped by close strike lightning once in the mid-1990's, and worth the $80.00 I'd spent to get that repaired.
 The other repair I was able to do.
 One of the great jerks about Uniden was the use of under voltage rated electrolytic capacitors.
 So, if you have one of these scanners and the audio slowly gets weak, and weaker, and weaker, it's the audio coupling CAP.
 Knowing this, replacing all those CAP's is certainly doable.
 One little trick to reduce any birdies this scanner may have is to ground the outer case of the main crystal.
 That works in other radios as well.
 I use this scanner now to listen to amateur FREQ and let me know when 10M and 6M FM bands are open.
 Still, serves me well.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Uniden-Bearcat BC175XL.
+We collect prices paid by real hams over the years to help you estimate the value of new a used Uniden-Bearcat BC175XL.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Uniden-Bearcat BC175XL might be around:
+Based on historic data, today's second-hand price of the Uniden-Bearcat BC175XL is around: